Freaknik: Commercialization

+Several other promoters began promoting non-official Freakni(k) named events.
+One such event happened at the then 33-acre Lakewood Fairgrounds and had 60,000 people in attendance.
+In 1993, two non-HBCU students, party promoters Ronn Greene and Diya Nabawi, were the first to trademark the name, spelled officially as "Freaknik" (ending with a "k").
+Another was held at Club XS off Moreland Ave.
+This event was promoted by a group of Omega Psi Phi fraternity members.
+It had an estimated 30,000 people in the parking lot and another 60,000 that cruised the Moreland all night.

+In 1991, Kristina Copeland, a woman from Washington, D.C., and Ronn Greene, produced the second event, held at the Lakewood Fairgrounds.
+As the event became more popular in mainstream Black culture, more Black visitors from all regions of the United States, Canada, the Caribbean and Europe came to participate in it.
+Some of these visitors decided to make the Atlanta area their new permanent home.
+At its peak in the mid-1990s, the event attracted well over 250,000 people each year.
+Also the event was a major economic stimulus for the Atlanta area.
+It is estimated by 1994 the economic impact reached $20 million.

-As Freaknik grew, the attitudes toward it of local homeowners and business owners became negative.
+As Freaknik grew, local homeowners' and business owners' attitudes toward it became negative.
 It was challenged by Atlanta businesses, neighborhood associations, business owners and community leaders.
-Under pressure, Atlanta Mayor Bill Campbell cracked down on Freaknik in 1996.
-Large numbers of Atlanta police made it difficult to party in Freaknik or commit crimes.
+Additionally, reports for sexual assault of women, public indecency, and other public safety concerns increased when the event was active.
+Under pressure, Atlanta Mayor Bill Campbell cracked down on Freaknik in April 1997.
+A much larger police presence created tension and discomfort among the almost entirely black festival goers.
 Roadblocks were placed at freeway exits that led to Atlanta.
-After city leaders took these measures to curtail Freaknic's accessibility, its popularity faded.
+After city leaders took these measures to curtail Freaknik's accessibility, its popularity faded.
 The event moved east from Atlanta to Memorial Drive in DeKalb County, Georgia.

-The Associated Press reported on May 13, 1998 that the Atlanta Committee for Black College Spring Break should no longer welcome Freaknik.
-"We cannot support events that bring lewd activities, sexual assaults, violence against women and public safety concerns—firetrucks not being able to reach victims, and ambulances not being able to reach hospitals in a timely manner," said committee chairman George Hawthorne.

-By 1999, the celebration of the festival in DeKalb County died down due to heightened police security.
+By 1999, despite moving to DeKalb County to avoid Atlanta police, attendance declined, which led to the official end.
+There were attempts after 1999 to officially revive Freaknik, but they were unsuccessful.
 In April 2010, Atlanta officials said: "there are no permitted Freaknic-related events inside the city limits."
 Atlanta Mayor Kasim Reed also said that "he will be tough and even sue organizers of any Freaknic-related activities who violate city guidelines."

-After a 20-year hiatus, the last official Freaknik being in 1999, Atlanta-based promotion company After 9 Partners and Carlos Neal contracted Luther Campbell, Juvenile, Trina and others to spearheaded the return of a revamped Freaknik in June 2019.
-The Summer 2019 Freaknik featured hip-hop and R&B music artists performing at the Cellairis Amphitheatre.
+After 20 years, the last official Freaknik being in 1999, Atlanta-based promotion company After 9 Partners and Carlos Neal contracted Luther Campbell, Juvenile, Trina and others to spearhead a Freaknik themed concert in June 2019.
+The 2019 Freaknik featured hip-hop and R&B music artists performing at the Cellairis Amphitheatre.
 Other activities were available throughout Atlanta, such as a community service event.
-Many of the 20,000+ attendees were adults who participated in the official Freakniks of the 80s and 90s.
+Many of the estimated 20,000 attendees were older adults who participated in the official Freakniks of the 80s and 90s.